What is the Gift Tax / Gift Tax Exemption?

 If one has unknowingly violated Medicaid’s look back period, this is not automatic cause for panic.
 Some states will recalculate the penalty period, given Medicaid applicants are able to get the gifts (generally cash) back.
 Some states allow partial return, while other states require full collection.
 Please note that the return of assets generally results in the Medicaid applicant having “excess” assets, or put differently, assets over Medicaid’s limit.
 As long as the applicant is over the asset limit, he / she will not qualify for Medicaid.
 However, the applicant is able to “spend down” excess assets without violating Medicaid’s look back rule.
 For instance, an elderly applicant might pay for his / her long-term care until the excess assets have been depleted, pay off debt, make home modifications for safety and accessibility, or purchase an irrevocable funeral trust.
 Once the excess assets have been “spent down”, he / she would qualify for Medicaid.

 There is another option for persons who are unable to get reimbursement of assets gifted.
-Although infrequently permitted, there is an undue hardship waiver in which one can pursue.
+Although infrequently permitted, there is an undue hardship waiver that one can pursue.
 In simple terms, this waiver is granted when an applicant can prove that he / she will endure “undue hardship” if the penalty period is not lifted.
 In more explicit terms, this means that an applicant would lack appropriate medical care, shelter, food, clothes, and other things essential to living if denied long-term care Medicaid eligibility.

 Does Receiving a Gift Affect Medicaid Eligibility?